-- 500 acres originally developed by the Army as part of Camp Upton, and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 520 acres used for outlying facilities, such as the Sewage Treatment Plant, ecology field, housing facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas - 200 acres occupied by the Long Island Solar Farm
+- 500 acres originally developed by the Army as part of Camp Upton, and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 520 acres used for outlying facilities, such as the STP, ecology field, housing facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas - 200 acres occupied by the LISF

 The balance of the site, approximately 3,400 acres, is mostly wooded and represents the native pine barrens ecosystem.
 The location of the major scientific facilities at BNL are shown on Figure 1-1.
 Additional facilities, shown on Figure 1-2 and briefly described below, support BNL's science and technology mission by providing basic utility and environmental services.

 - Central Chilled Water Plant.
 This plant provides chilled water sitewide for air conditioning and process refrigeration via underground piping.
 The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning. - Central Steam Facility (CSF).
 This facility provides high-pressure steam for facility and process heating sitewide.
 Either natural gas or fuel oil can be used to produce the steam, which is conveyed to other facilities through underground piping.
-Condensate is collected and returned to the CSF for reuse to conserve water and energy.

-- Fire Station.
+Condensate is collected and returned to the CSF for reuse to conserve water and energy. - Fire Station.
 The Fire Station houses six response vehicles.
 The BNL Fire Rescue Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection. - Major Petroleum Facility (MPF).
 This facility provides reserve fuel for the CSF during times of peak operation.
 With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
+The 1997 conversion of CSF boilers to burn natural gas and oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical.

+- Sewage Treatment Plant (STP).
 This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into groundwater recharge beds, similar to the operations of a municipal sewage treatment plant.
 The plant has a design capacity of three million gallons per day.
 Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features and began operation in December 1997. - Water Treatment Plant (WTP).
 The potable water treatment plant has a capacity of five million gallons per day.
 Potable water is obtained from five on-site wells.
 Water pumped from three supply wells located in the western section of the site is treated at the WTP with a lime-softening process to remove naturally occurring iron and with sodium hypochlorite for bacterial control.
-The plant is also equipped with dual airstripping towers to ensure that volatile organic compounds are at or below New York State drinking water standards.
-Water from two supply wells located in the eastern section of the developed site is treated by the addition of sodium hydroxide to increase the pH of the water to make it less corrosive, and by the addition of sodium hypochlorite to
+The plant is also equipped with dual air-stripping towers to ensure that volatile organic compounds are at or below New York State drinking water standards.
+Water from two supply wells located in the eastern section of the developed site is treated by the addition of sodium hydroxide to increase the pH of the water to make it less corrosive and control bacteria.
+With the exception of an iron exceedance at the Water Treatment Plant in June, BNL's drinking water and the supply and distribution system were in compliance with all applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2018.